ejrgeek/doa-chain/frontend/dapp-doa-chain/README.md

 The system checks whether the campaign has reached the fundraising target + platform fee, allowing or not the withdrawal of the amount raised.

-Caso a campanha tenha atingido a meta de arrecadação e a taxa, o usuário pode solicitar o saque dos fundos diretamente para sua carteira.
+If the campaign has reached the fundraising goal and the fee, the user can request to withdraw the funds directly to their wallet.

 5. User Feedback

 The system displays messages about the status of the donation, including:

-Success message after the donation is submitted.
+- Success message after the donation is submitted.
-Error messages if something goes wrong during the transaction.
+- Error messages if something goes wrong during the transaction.

 6. Components